IQSS/dataverse-puppet/CONTRIBUTING.md

 ## Bug Reports/Issues

+This module's branch versions and tags reflect the API's status as meant by [Semantic Versioning](http://semver.org/).

-An issue can be a bug: a feature is not behaving the way it should as described in the [API contract](README.md#classes-and-defined-types).
+An issue is a bug when a feature is not behaving the way it should as described in the [API contract](README.md#classes-and-defined-types).
-Or a feature request: to add something not included in the API contract, yet is an installation option in Dataverse.
+A feature request is to add something not covered by the API, yet is an installation option in Dataverse.

 You can browse the [issue tracker] on GitHub.

 [issue tracker]: https://github.com/IQSS/dataverse-puppet/issues